John3/awesome-torque3d/README.md

 - [Darkwind: War on Wheels](http://www.dark-wind.com) - [Store Steam](http://store.steampowered.com/app/295710/) A multiplayer online, simultaneous turn-based game of vehicular combat.
 - [Life is Feudal: MMO](http://lifeisfeudal.com/mmo) - [1](http://www.garagegames.com/community/blogs/view/22833) Hardcore Sandbox RPG and MMORPG, set in a Realistic Medieval fictional world.
 (In development)
 - [Villagers and Heroes](http://www.villagersandheroes.com) - [Video](https://www.youtube.com/user/VillagersAndHeroes) - [Store Steam](http://store.steampowered.com/app/263540) Is a free-to-play MMO game in which players experience not just the thrill of battling unique monsters or the satisfaction of tailoring an exquisite robe.
+- [World of Antra](http://www.worldofantra.com)  is a fantasy MMORPG where players are dropped into the world and left to explore vast landscapes under their own direction.
+World of Antra draws inspiration from MUDs rather than traditional MMORPG.

 #### Tactical RPG